 Begin by measuring how long you want the skirt to be.
 I personally take the roll and have her hold it as I pull down on the tulle until she tells me the length she wants.
 Then instead of cutting it, I fold it in half and then cut.
 I basically want to double the length in which she wants her skirt to be because I will be folding each strand of tulle in half.

-Measure your child’s waist and make a light knot in which you will wrap around a chair.
-Wrapping around the chair will make it easy for you to tie all the strands of tulle to create your skirt.
+Measure your child’s waist with the elastic and make a light knot at the end.
+Wrapping your elastic around a chair will make it easy for you to tie all the strands of tulle.
 The reason you are creating a light knot is that later on you will want to create that knot once again a bit tighter around your child and as they grow you can make the skirt bigger.

 Take two pieces of tulle together and slide it creating a slip knot around the elastic.
 Make sure to check out my picture above to see how to create the knot.